Lovely Greens Handmade at the Southern Agricultural Show

 The best new addition to my VW Camper is her vintage awning

 The next worry was getting her vintage style canopy in time.
 I’d been looking everywhere for a red stripey awning – one that matches Daisy Blue’s vinyl pop-up roof.
-In the end I found one at Puddle Jump in the UK.
+In the end I found one in the UK.
 They’re handmade though so take at least a couple of weeks to arrive in the post.
-Fortunately the owner, Julie, sent me a loaner canopy to use in the meantime.
-It really saved the day!

 The canopies are not cheap but the canvas is of high quality and it’s all stitched together by hand.
 As a producer of handmade goods I know the time and effort that goes into product creation so I don’t mind spending that little extra.

 Leaving everything to the last minute I also only received my new candle labels the day before the show.
 I’ve designed them to be a generic style on brown adhesive paper so I can use them for whichever scents I’d like.
 The name of the candle is just handwritten with a black pen.